fvsch/kirby-twig/doc/functions.md

 {% set something = new('something', param1, param2) %}
 ```

 Finally, note that you probably *should not need to use classes* in templates.
-If you have a lot of programming-like work to do in a template, you should probably do that work in a controller instead.
+If you have a lot of programming-like work to do in a template, try to do that work in a controller instead.